This post may contain affiliate links, from which we earn an income.

 How Much Payload Do I Need?

-What does that leave us to take on our motorhome tour of Europe?
-488kg of stuff to be exact, which looks like this…
+How much weight does that leave us for our motorhome tour of Europe?
+488kg of stuff, or payload, which looks like this…

 The Nice to Have’s